ManuelMeraz-PersonalProjects/Progects/README.md

 Eventually:

   * If error occurs, create log file and email it
+  * Notify users when a new person joins the team
+  * Make use of config file
+  * Create well worded messages and wiki

 Current Bugs:
   * Does not correctly organize people into teams.
 Put everyone on Team_1 until it's full